Xfers/docs/source/index.md

 This will make a withdrawal request to the bank account given, provided that your account have sufficient available balance.

-Set to 'express' to true to have withdrawal arrive within 24 hrs(additional fees applies).
+For same day withdrawal(additional fees applies), set 'express' field to true.
+Funds will arrive at recipient bank within 24 hrs.

 Standard withdrawal takes 2-3 business day to arrive at recipient bank.

 #### HTTPS Request